 Angie Oxley Behrens | Assistant Coach

-Behrens works closely with Creighton’s outside hitters, while assisting with scouting and recruiting.
+Behrens works closely with CU’s outside hitters, while assisting with scouting and recruiting.
 Behrens also helps organize Creighton’s volleyball camps.

 In the classroom, Behrens was a Chancellor’s Scholar and four-time Highest Honors Distinction Medal honoree.
 She also was a four-year academic All-Big 12 selection, a recipient of an NCAA Postgraduate Scholarship and one of 10 finalists for the 2001 NCAA Woman of the Year.
 She was also a member of the Mortar Board Honor Society, Pi Lambda Theta Honor Society, Golden Key, 2000 Homecoming Royalty Court and the Dean’s List.